Harrysome/nRF24L01/README.md

 # nRF24L01 module transform
 Using 2.4GHz and using SPI to communicate.
-The data limit at one time is 32byte.
+The data limit at once is 32byte.

 |type|size|range|
 |---|---|---|